CuteOne/BRLite/README.md

 From left to right:

 - The rotation toggle button.
 This turns the rotation on and off.
 Is represented by your class icon
 - The fishing icon.
 You've got this, I bet I don't even need to explain it.
+FWIW the fishing bot will auto-accept BOP items such as threads.
 - The Movement Icon.
 This will prevent the bot from performing any movement activities.
 The only movement the bot currently supports is Line-Of-Sight Click to Move to current target.
 And that's if it's actually called in the rotation.
 That method is ```br.ActivePlayer:CloseToMelee(target)```
+- The Facing Icon.
+This toggles whether or not to have the bot maintain your player's rotation so it's always facing your active target.
+- The Looting Icon.
+Yup, bet you know what this button does too.